prudhvi193/Generating-real-time-Indian-movie-news-and-publishing-the-data-using-Ansible-and-AWS/README.md

 ### IV) Once these are provisioned we also define the details of the hosts on which the application is executed within the "ansible.cfg" configuration file

-### V)Lastly we run the playbook with the below command specified, which generates the required DNS information of the provided host over which the application is built
+## Usage Instructions

+* Without any existing infrastructure, the below command will configure VPC, Subnets, Internet Gateway, Key Pair and launch an EC2 Instance

-* Command: ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook ec2-provision.yml -u ubuntu
+### ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook ec2-provision.yml -u ubuntu

 ## Verifying the Web Application